1oupd/plant-a-picnic/README.md

 # plant-a-picnic

-An online store for picnic essentials, which would offer 1 tree planted per item pirchased (using API)
+An online store for picnic essentials, which would offer 1 tree planted per item purchased (using API)